Annual Physical Examination

 The Basics: Listening

-We begin by listening to your reason for obtaining a physical exam.
-There are many different reasons for the visit and although some of the exam parts are the same, your care provider will customize the exam to meet your individual needs.
+Dr. Steinberg begins by listening to your reason for obtaining a physical exam.
+There are many different reasons for the visit and although some of the exam parts are the same, the Doctor will customize the exam to meet your individual needs.

 - Heart rate: Values between 60 and 100 are considered normal although many healthy people have heart rates slower than 60.